rHermes/hage/README.md

 This is a simple assert library.
 It's made so that I could learn about the preprocessor.
 The main need here is to be able to turn it off during release.

+#### Forward Declared Storage for Fast pimpl

+This class helps with implementing the "Fast Pimpl" idiom.
+It's currently under development

 #### TODO

 - Implement better documentation.
 For this libraries to be useful, I will need to have good documentation.
 - Think a bit about what kind of dependencies we will require.
 - Figure out how to do cmake install.
+- Implement policy types for `ForwardDeclaredStorage`
 - Implement all the features from https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2584r0.pdf

 ### Data structures